Iran Calls On US To Stop Its Addiction To Sanctions - UrduPoint

 And on Tuesday, Iran's new Foreign Minister Hossein Amir-Abdollahian suggested that the Vienna talks would not resume for two or three months.

+Raisi said Saturday that "talks are on the agenda, but not talks for the sake of talks, or negotiations for the sake of negotiations".

-Tehran is demanding the lifting of all sanctions imposed or reimposed on it by the US since 2017.
+"In these talks, we seek to obtain the lifting of oppressive sanctions," he added.
+"We will not give in on the interests of the great Iranian nation."
+Tehran is demanding all sanctions imposed or reimposed on it by the US since 2017 be lifted.

+On Friday, the US Treasury announced sanctions against "four Iranian intelligence operatives" it said were involved in a campaign against Iranian dissidents abroad.

+According to a US Federal indictment in mid-July, the intelligence officers tried in 2018 to force American-Iranian journalist Masih Alinejad's Iran-based relatives to lure her to a third country to be arrested and taken to Iran to be jailed.